Bob Cunis: 1960s

 On his first-class debut in December 1960, Cunis took 6 for 72 and 2 for 26 against Northern Districts to help Auckland to an eight-wicket victory.
 In 1961–62 he took 27 wickets at 14.18, including 2 for 31 and 7 for 29 in the victory over Central Districts.
 In the first match of the 1963–64 season he took 6 for 44 and 7 for 41 in a one-wicket victory over Canterbury.

-He played his first Test against the visiting South Africans at the end of the 1963–64 season, taking two wickets (Graeme Pollock and Denis Lindsay) in a drawn match.
+Cunis played his first Test against the visiting South Africans at the end of the 1963–64 season, taking two wickets (Graeme Pollock and Denis Lindsay) in a drawn match.
 He had a moderate season in 1964–65 and was not selected for any of the home Tests against Pakistan or the tour that followed.
 In 1965–66 he took 22 wickets at 17.45 in the Plunket Shield and played in all three Tests against England, taking seven wickets at 35.43 off 121.5 overs.
 In the First Test, when New Zealand were 32 for 8 in the second innings, "Cunis, a well-built Rugby centre-threequarter, saved the day by defending successfully through the last thirty-five minutes" in a partnership with Vic Pollard.
 His 16 not out was the top score.

-In the first match of the 1966–67 season Cunis took 7 for 30 against Northern Districts.
+In the first match of the 1966–67 season, Cunis took 7 for 30 against Northern Districts.
 In his most successful batting season he made 293 runs at 41.85 in the Plunket Shield, including two 50s and the only first-class century of his career, 111, batting at number eight against Otago.
 He also took 19 wickets at 20.21, and played for New Zealand in three of the matches against the visiting Australian side, but with little success.

 In 1968–69 he took 30 wickets at 12.60 to help Auckland to the Plunket Shield.
 Once again he shone in the season's opening match, taking 6 for 39 and 4 for 54 in an innings victory over Northern Districts.
 He played in the three Tests against the visiting West Indies side later that season, taking 2 for 76 and 3 for 36 in New Zealand's victory in the Second Test.

-He toured England in 1969.
+Cunis toured England in 1969.
 His early form was unimpressive, but after taking 6 for 54 against Sussex he was selected for the Third Test and took 3 for 49 and 2 for 36.
 He played all three Tests against India later that year, taking nine wickets at 17.55, then two Tests against Pakistan for six wickets at 23.50.
 In the Third Test at Dacca, coming in at 101 for 8 in the second innings with New Zealand leading by only 84, he batted for more than two hours with Mark Burgess, scoring 23 in a partnership of 96 that put the match out of Pakistan's reach and gave New Zealand their first ever series victory.